geneseframework/mapper/README.md

 You should not have two declarations with the same name in your project (two classes with the same name, one class with the same name as a type, etc.)

+- ***Impossible to map this instance.
+Did you export it ?***

+To be able to create a new instance, `@genese/mapper` must be able to import it in a temporary file.
+That's why you **must** export classes used by `@genese/mapper`, even if your call to the `create()` method is in the same file as the definition of your class.

+At the opposite, the keyword `export` is not mandatory for interfaces, types or enums.